Vonage/vonage-cli/README.md

 Developing
 ==========

 This project is built with [lerna](https://lerna.js.org/).
 The core plugins are located in [./packages](./packages).
-Run `lerna bootstrap` after cloning the repository to set it up.
+Run `npm install && lerna bootstrap` after cloning the repository to set it up.

 The standard `oclif` `./bin/run` script serves as your entry point to the CLI in your local development environment. `./bin/run` is a symlink to the core package `./packages/cli/bin/run`.